BraydenParish/GM-Simulator/gm-sim/docs/PROJECT_OVERVIEW.md

   overalls with PFF grades and normalises the blended output to a 0-100 scale.
-- Introduced an OpenRouter LLM client and `SeasonSimulator` that stitches together round-robin schedules, probabilistic game sims, player stat tracking, and narrative recaps produced by Gemini 2.x Flash via OpenRouter.
+- Introduced an OpenRouter LLM client and `SeasonSimulator` that stitches together round-robin schedules, probabilistic game sims, player stat tracking, and narrative recaps produced by Gemini 2.5 Flash via OpenRouter with an automatic fallback to Gemini 2.0 Flash Lite when the primary model is unavailable.

 This document should be kept current as new tables, rules, or endpoints are introduced.